HtH Board of Directors

-A recent graduate of Executive Directions, Joanne is passionate about leading well, good governance, vision and strategic thinking.
+Joanne is passionate about leading well, good governance, vision and strategic thinking.
 A volunteer choir director at Trinity Mennonite Church, music has always been a part of her life as her father was also a choral director.
 Joanne believes music brings healing and is a powerful tool.

 Concert pianist and teacher

 Sueanne was a child prodigy and an international performer retiring from touring at age 17.
 Her unusual performance journey took her through highs and lows -she has seen the joys of making music as well as the hard side of temptations that go along with fame.
 Sueanne has a passion for the psychology behind music – using music to communicate, to heal, to connect and to give concerts with a purpose.